-This degree program allows students to focus on the methods of the discipline.
-Students prepare for careers in behavioral research conducted by universities, businesses, and government.
-Students work with their adviser when deciding which courses best serve their professional goals.
+A BS in Psychology with a Research Concentration allows students to focus on the scientific theories and methods of psychology.
+The Research Concentration enables students to prepare for graduate school and careers in psychological research conducted by universities, businesses, and government.
+Students work with their advisers when deciding which courses best meet their educational and professional goals.

-Psychology www.esu.edi
+www.esu.edu Psychology (297)